-The key to success lies in the planning, which will probably require your intermittent attention throughout the early period of training.
-There is an understandable tendency to concentrate on passing the examination components of Membership and to leave considerations of the dissertation until the later stages of training.
+The key to success is planning, which will require intermittent attention throughout the early period of training.
+There is an understandable tendency to concentrate on passing the examination components of Membership and leave consideration of the dissertation until the later stages of training.
 This is unwise; you should start to think about your dissertation during the first year of training (generally ST3).
-Experience suggests that developing a good idea and laying the foundations for a good study take time.
-In any event trainees will need to submit a completed, assessed, revised (if required), and accepted dissertation before they can apply for MFOM, so a delay in submission is very likely to mean a delay to completion of training.
+Experience suggests that developing a good idea and laying the foundations for a good project take time.
+In any event, a delay in submission could mean a delay to completion of training if you find you need to revise and resubmit.